NamelessOne91/COSO/README.md

 Or just `make run` and follow the error messages :)

 ## Running coso

 IF the setup has been successfull, you should be able to run COSO with `make run`.

+Note that if you have previosly installed Docker and are using the default network manager (cosonet), Internet access in the created network namespace may not be available as a result of Docker changing the iptables FORWARD chain policy to DROP.

+To verify this is the case, use the command

+`sudo iptables -L`

+To enable packets forwarding to the custom interfaces handled by COSO, you can run the command

+`sudo iptables -P FORWARd ACCEPT`

 # Customization